 - Multiple customers can use our system at the same time and in the same place without interfering with one another.

 Example 2 is targeted at an entrepreneur or CEO of a privately held company.

-- We provide operational guidance to startups and private companies
+- We provide operational guidance to startups and private companies such as yours

 - Based on our experience of over 45 years working in large public companies, and running several small, privately held, venture capital backed startups.